DefinitionThis section has been translated automatically.

 - Diffuse, acute/chronic, non-red, facial swelling:

-- Facial edema in nephritis and nephrosis (see also kidney diseases, skin changes)
+- Facial edema in nephritis and nephrosis (see also Kidney Diseases, Skin Changes).

 - Facial edema in chronic terminal renal failure

-- Facial edema with thyroid dysfunction
+- Facial edema in thyroid dysfunction

-- Plaque-like, cutaneous mucinosis (see below [ mucinosis(s)])
+- Plaque-like cutaneous mucinosis (see below [ Mucinosis(s)])

-- Facial edema due to influence congestion
+- Facial edema in influence congestion

 - Facies lunata as a symptom of Cushing's syndrome

-- Hunger Edema
+- Hunger edema

-- Pseudoedema in facial nerve palsy
+- Pseudoedema in facial paresis

-- (Post-)Traumatic edema (persistent swelling after severe facial trauma)
+- (Post-)traumatic edema (persistent swelling after severe facial trauma)

-- "Thick cheek" (acute/chronic):
+- "fat cheek" (acute/chronic):

 - Dentitio difficile (difficult eruption of a wisdom tooth)